aaronbloomfield/nws/hws/docker/index.md

 Windows Defender, or whatever firewall you have enabled, will likely complain when you start the Docker containers, as it notices that the network configuration has changed due to the Docker networks that are created as part of the container start-up.
 You will have to allow this in order to use this Docker setup on your machine.

+Docker Desktop seems to go to sleep.
+If none of your commands in WSL work, try waking up Docker Desktop, which will reactivate the Docker Engine.

-Lastly, in Windows, note that when you have to enter "Dockerfile" on the command line (or "Dockerfile.metasploit2") in the commands below, you have to do it all lower-case ("dockerfile" or "dockerfile.metasploit2").
-This only applies to Windows hosts.
+Lastly, in Windows, note that when you have to enter "Dockerfile" on the command line (or "Dockerfile.metasploit2") in the commands below, you *may* have to do it all lower-case ("dockerfile" or "dockerfile.metasploit2").
+This only applies to Windows hosts, and has been found to be inconsistent between Windows installations (some need lower-case, some don't).

 #### Build the image